chickenriceandbeam/cookie-cliker/README.md

-dont DOWNLOAD it it wo't work goto https://onecompiler.com/ and click HTML and copy the rawn and paste it in and click run
+dont DOWNLOAD it it won't work goto https://onecompiler.com/ and click HTML and copy the rawn and paste it in and click run